-Hannah and her twin sister, Grace, arrived in pretty spring dresses, fancy bows in their hair, and sparkly shoes on their feet.
-There was no hesita- tion in their steps as they made their way down our hallway of offices and exam rooms with Jackie and their grandmother in tow; they know their way around and feel welcome here.
-Their joy, contagious as always, put an instant smile on each staff member they passed.
+When Hannah and her twin sister, Grace, arrive at Prosthetic & Orthotic Solutions, there is no hesitation in their sparkly-shoed steps as they make their way down our hallway of offices and exam rooms.
+They know their way around and feel welcome here.
+Their joy, contagious as always, puts an instant smile on each staff member they pass.

-The comfort Hannah and her family feel when they walk through our doors is our goal with every family we work with.
-Each child is on a unique journey.
-For Hannah, like many children, the journey involves a team of people who are working together to support her growth and development.
+The comfort Hannah and her family feel when they walk through our doors is our goal for every family who comes to us.
+As is true for many children, Hannah’s journey involves a team of people who are working together to support her growth and development.

 Our relationship with Hannah and her family began when was she was just six months old.
 She had developed a misshapen head from lying in one direction due to torticollis (a condition that causes an infant to have a tilted head and difficulty turning the neck from tight muscles).
-Her physical therapist from early intervention talked to her family about the option of a cranial remolding helmet and referred them to Prosthetic & Orthotic Solutions, LLC.
+Her physical therapist from early intervention talked to her family about the option of a cranial remolding helmet and referred them to Prosthetic & Orthotic Solutions.
 Craig Babyak, C.P.O., fit Hannah for her helmet.
-As a new mom, the compassion with which they were treated during that time stood out to Jackie.
+The compassion with which they were treated during that time stood out to Hannah’s mother, Jackie.

 “From the beginning, we have received very personalized service,” Jackie reflects.
 “Craig even drove home from vacation when Hannah had a red mark on her head that wasn’t supposed to be there.
 He met us in their office on a Saturday and reshaped her helmet.”

 Around 19 months of age, Hannah and her family returned.
 Diagnosed with Cerebral Palsy, Hannah was learning to walk and they were exploring orthotic braces to reduce her toe walking and in-toeing.
-Again, through referrals, they chose Prosthetic & Orthotic Solutions, LLC.
+Again, through referrals, they chose Prosthetic & Orthotic Solutions.

 “We talked to every physical therapist we knew, connected with other parents and playgroups.
 The name that kept cycling through was coming here.
 As a parent, you pick and choose who you see, and you want only the best.
 You don’t want to have to be here, but you are glad you are here,” says Jackie.

-Bob started Hannah with SMOs (Supra Malleolar Orthosis), and she now wears hinged AFOs (Ankle Foot Orthosis).
-He has helped Hannah’s family understand how her braces support her body and how they will help her with tone management as she grows.
+Hannah was started with SMOs (Supra Malleolar Orthosis), and she now wears hinged AFOs (Ankle Foot Orthosis).
+The Prosthetic & Orthotic Solutions team has helped Hannah’s family understand how her braces support her body and how they will help her with tone management as she grows.